 It’s no surprise, men’s hairstyles are constantly evolving and becoming more stylish.
 The undercut has become one of the most popular hairstyles for men.
-It’s a style that’s shared between David Beckham, Brad Pitt, Adam Levine, and Tom Hardy.
-This youthful and adaptable hairstyle works well for almost any hair type as well, even if you have a receding hairline.
+It’s a style shared between David Beckham, Brad Pitt, Adam Levine, and Tom Hardy.
+This youthful and adaptable hairstyle works well for almost any hair type, even if you have a receding hairline.

-The undercut is a versatile hairstyle with a buzzed cut underneath with long hair on top.
-The shorter hair creates a hard edged line know as the undercut.
-With the traditional undercut, there are many style variations, including slicked back, combed over curls and fades.
+The undercut is a versatile hairstyle with a buzzed cut underneath and long hair on top.
+The shorter hair creates a hard edged line known as the undercut.
+The traditional undercut has many style variations, including slicked back, combed over curls, and fades.

-From Instagram barbers who love men’s haircuts with an undercut to high fashion style, editorial undercut looks – we’ve collected the best undercut hairstyles for men.
+From Instagram barbers who love men’s haircuts with an undercut to high fashion style and editorial undercut looks – we’ve collected the best undercut hairstyles for men.

 1. The Traditional Undercut

-This look dates back to an early 1900s America, when it was popular to not blend the sides, resulting in shorter or shaved sides with very long strands on top.
+This look dates back to the early 1900s America, when it was popular not to blend the sides, resulting in shorter or shaved sides with very long strands on top.
 These were typically slicked back or tousled and became the style’s standard.

-Below, Tom Hardy sports a sublime undercut that’s gently pulled back and pair with a heavy scruff beard.
+Below, Tom Hardy sports a sublime undercut that’s gently pulled back and paired with a heavy scruff beard.

 The trend died out but popped up again with the punk revolution in the 1980s.